kthopeleee/Website-Self/src/site/posts/sit/index.md

 description: 'Notes on mental health, motivation and Agile.'
 ---

-> In this article I’ll be using [Sit.](https://sit.sonnet.io) as an excuse to talk about some wider ideas (motivation, mental health, iterative design processes).
+> I just want to eat icecream[Sit.](https://sit.sonnet.io) as an excuse to talk about some wider ideas (motivation, mental health, iterative design processes).
 We’ll explain **why** it came about, but not **how**.
 In part 2 I’ll show you how to take an idea from a hunch into a working app.
 Stay tuned!

 Before you read on, [open the app](https://sit.sonnet.io) and check it out for yourself.
 It shouldn’t take more than 1–2 minutes and if it does I’m certain it’ll be time well spent.